mottigottlieb/mottigottlieb.github.io/_posts/2016/05/27/2016-05-27-creating_a_simple_note_application_medium.markdown

   end
 end
 ```

-Having a two sided relationship where a note "Belongs To" a user and a user "Has Many" notes can easily be achieved in just one method using `self` in one method.
+Having a two-sided relationship where a note “Belongs To” a user and a user “Has-Many” notes can easily be achieved in just one method using self in one method.

 ```
 Class user